jaboaf/jaboaf.github.io/index.md

 I am jojo.

-I surf, dance, love, cook, draw, ski, explore, listen to music, read, and other things too.
+I surf, dance, love, cook, draw, ski, explore, listen to music, read, and other things.

 Also, I write computer programs.
 Sometimes to
-- play tic-tac-toe perfectly
+- play a game perfectly
-- obtain data
+- obtain data from the internet
-- visualize data
+- visualize data, functions, or surfaces
-- analyze data.
+- analyze data, functions, or surfaces
+- find the value(s) of an argument of a function with a property
+- play
+- experiment
+- better understand a language

 Pages: [checking in](checkin.md)